SvshSingh/personalized-wardrobe/README.md

 ---

-## Lessons learned & next steps
+## Next steps for WARDROBE WIZARD

-- To achieve more accurate results, the prompt needs to be further refined.
+- Refining the prompt further is essential to achieve more accurate results.
-- The app currently uses IndexDB for client-side image storage and communicates images as form data between the client and server.
-Implementing cloud data storage will enhance scalability.
+- Currently, the app uses IndexedDB for client-side image storage and transmits images as form data between the client and server.
+Switching to cloud data storage will improve scalability.
-- We plan to implement a user profile feature to gather specific details about each user.
-This data will be used to query the GPT Vision model, enabling more personalized fashion suggestions tailored to individual users.
+- We intend to implement a user profile feature to collect specific details about each user.
+This information will be used to query the GPT Vision model, providing personalized fashion suggestions tailored to individual users.
+- We plan to integrate **Myntra's API** to offer additional suggestions for accessories and other items to enhance the user's look.

 ---